-According to Regulation 2(4), the Reserve determination process must follow the eight-step procedure outlined in the RDM manuals.
-To distinguish between RDM in general and RDM related to groundwater, the term Groundwater Resource Directed Measures (GRDM) is used.
-The GRDM manuals consulted for this report include WRC (2007), WRC (2013), as well as the preliminary findings from an ongoing review of GRDM manuals by the Water Research Commission (WRC).
+As per Regulation 2(4), the Reserve determination process must follow the eight-step procedure outlined in the RDM manuals.
+To differentiate between general RDM and RDM specifically related to groundwater, the term Groundwater Resource Directed Measures (GRDM) is utilized.
+The GRDM manuals referenced in this report encompass WRC (2007), WRC (2013), and preliminary findings from an ongoing review of GRDM manuals conducted by the Water Research Commission (WRC).